love2d/love/readme.md

 When using a source release, automagic has already been run, and the first step can be skipped.

 ### macOS
-Download the required frameworks from [here][dependencies] and place them in `/Library/Frameworks/`.
+Download the required frameworks from [here][dependencies] and place them in either `/Library/Frameworks/` or `platform/xcode/macosx/Frameworks/`.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-macosx` target.

 ### iOS
+Building for iOS requires macOS and Xcode.

 Download the `ios-libraries` zip file corresponding to the LÖVE version being used from [here][dependencies-ios], unzip it, and place the `include` and `libraries` subfolders into LÖVE's `platform/xcode/ios` folder.